Icinga/icinga2/doc/3-monitoring-basics.md

 service dependencies, `parent_host_name` is required for host dependencies.

 A service can depend on a host, and vice versa.
 A service has an implicit dependency (parent) to its host.
-A host to host dependency acts implicit as host parent relation.
+A host to host dependency acts implicitly as host parent relation.
 When dependencies are calculated, not only the immediate parent is taken into account but all parents are inherited.